ohsu-comp-bio/idp-backups/README.md

 Note all information that is backed by the PostgreSQL databases, specifically:
 - The number of existing Patients and Files for each project in the Explorer Page
-- Existing permissions (e.g. `curl https://aced-idp.org/user/user > permissions.json`)
+- Existing permissions (e.g. Saving https://aced-idp.org/user/user to `user.json`)

 If the migration is successful then both items are expected to remain the same for all users.